takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 ## FnLayout

-This is a utility function and works identically to `Fn.setLayout`, except it’s declared as a higher-order function on `Fn`.
+A utility function and works identically to `Fn.setLayout`, except it’s declared as a higher-order function on `Fn`.
 This improves the colocation of parameters and their types.

 → [Source](/packages/core/src/webgpu/FnLayout.ts)